alexandraholcombe/pig-dice/README.md

 * Example Input: OK
 * Example Output: New game appears

+## Specifications for Playing against Computer

+**When you choose to play against the computer, the computer will be player 2.**
+* Example Input: *Play Against Computer clicky*
+* Example Output: "You are player 1, the computer is player 2".

+**The computer rolls twice for player 2, after player 1's turn is over**
+* Example Input: Player 1 holds/rolls a 1
+* Example Output: Computer rolls.

 ## Support and contact details

 Please contact Allie Holcombe at alexandra.holcombe@gmail.com or Elise St Hilaire at eliseylenore@gmail.com with any questions, concerns, or suggestions.